 There is a host of forms one needs to fill for contesting an election in the country.
 One of these forms is called the Form-B or more commonly known as the B-Form.
-This form is proof that a particular candidate is put up by a political party.
-The B-Form ensures that he is allotted the reserved symbol of the political party along with all the other advantages that come with the reserved symbol.
+But, what is this form all about?
+Why is so much importance attached to this form?

 There is every chance that you must have heard about the B-Form during elections.
 This is probably the most important form for any citizen planning to contest elections on a party ticket.
 But what is a B-Form or Form-B?

 Once the elections have been notified by the Election Commission, interested candidates file their nomination.
 Nomination Paper has different formats for different elections.

 - Nomination Paper in Form 2A for contesting election to the Lok Sabha